Vero-Ventures/live-timeless/README.md

 - `convex/`: Convex backend functions and schema
 - `lib/`: Utility functions and constants
 - `providers/`: React context providers

+### Workflow

+1. Create a new branch for each feature or bug fix
+2. Write clean, well-commented code
+3. Test your changes thoroughly
+4. Create a pull request for code review before merging

+### Testing

+- We use Jest for unit testing.
+Run tests with `npm test`
+- For manual testing, use Expo Go on your physical device or emulators/simulators

+### Deployment

+- We use EAS (Expo Application Services) for building and deploying the app
+- Familiarize yourself with the `eas.json` configuration file

 ## Learn more